 “When we’re thinking about policy, we need to consider people’s lives and not just look at policy like a bunch of problems we need to solve.
 We need to think about the spaces and the environments where people thrive and how we can get to that spot.”

-Her fellowship builds on her experience in politics as a constituent services aid for former Gov. Deval Patrick in 2014.
-At the time, she was studying to earn her bachelor’s degree in political science and sociology at BC.
+Her fellowship builds on her experience in politics as a constituent services aid for former Gov. Deval Patrick in 2014, when she was studying political science and sociology as an undergradate at BC.

-Now she says her classes and internships in the School of Social Work have prepared her to work for Pressley, who represents the seventh district of Massachusetts.
-Before drafting one set of talking points for Pressley, she re-read a peer-reviewed article assigned to her class in adult trauma.
-She wanted to verify that pregnant women who use opioids risk giving birth to children who will experience a disproportionate level of trauma in their early years.
+Now she says her classes and internships in the School of Social Work have prepared her to work with Pressley, who became the first Black congresswoman to represent Massachusetts in 2018.
+Before drafting one set of talking points for Pressley, she re-read a peer-reviewed article assigned to one of her classes, looking to verify that pregnant women who use opioids risk giving birth to children who will experience a disproportionate level of trauma in their early years.

 “I wanted to make sure that what I was writing was grounded in facts,” says Chase-Clifford, who works on Capitol Hill.
 “I wanted to clarify my thoughts and make sure I wasn’t saying anything that wasn’t true.”